lsst/LDM-PMT/index.rst

 Cycles and Releases
 ~~~~~~~~~~~~~~~~~~~

 The work is executed through 6-month *cycles*.
-Scope of work for each cycle is driven by the Baseline
+The scope of work for each cycle is driven by the
-Plan, in particular by milestones.
+Baseline Plan, in particular by milestones.
 Each cycle ends with a new software release.
 Releases are
 thoroughly tested and documented.

 Cycles are planned through *epics*.
 Each epic must be defined such that it can be completed